telerik/blazor-docs/components/grid/editing/built-in-dialogs/overview.md

 * [delete confirmation]({%slug grid-delete-confirmation%}) - displays a confirmation dialog when the user clicks the "**delete**" command button.

-The default texts of the dialogs are customizable.
+The default texts of the dialogs are exposed in the [localization]({%slug globalization-localization%}) messages of the component, and you can customize them.

 ## See Also